jasonmccreary/blog-posts/2011-07-30-wordcamp-chicago-talk-configuring-multiple-environments-wordpress.md

     }
     ?>

-Use minified resources for any non-Development environment (in theme&rsquo;s `header.php`):
+Use minified resources for any non-Development environment (in theme's `header.php`):

     <?php
     if (VIA_ENVIRONMENT == 'dev') {